 About the Organization

-For more than 25 years, EF has supported grantees to help educate policymakers and the general public about the health and economic benefits of a clean energy economy.
+For more than 25 years, Energy Foundation has supported grantees to help educate policymakers and the general public about the health and economic benefits of a clean energy economy.
 Grantees include business, health, labor, environmental, faith, equity, free-market, and consumer groups, as well as policy experts, military organizations, think tanks, and universities.

 The Senior Vice President and Chief Operating Officer (COO) will join EF at an exciting time in the foundation’s strategic evolution.
 The organization is energized by its new CEO, Jason Mark, stepping into the role after more than a decade of serving EF in an executive leadership capacity.
 Over a year into a major strategy refresh and rapid geographic expansion, the organization is poised to advance a number of key operational initiatives to be led by the COO, including a broad assessment of internal systems, processes, and communication that will help EF continue to scale its strategies and impact.
 EF also has recently decided to strengthen its commitment to Diversity, Equity, and Inclusion (DEI) work with the COO playing a central role in helping the organization meet its goals.
 The COO reports directly to the CEO and is a member of EF’s Management Team.
 The COO also is secretary and treasurer of the board.